 Holy Week in Spain, known as Semana Santa in Spanish, is a significant religious celebration.
 The event takes place during the week leading up to Easter Sunday.
-In 2025, it begins on April 13 and ends on April 20.

 During the Holy Week period, towns and cities come alive with religious processions, parades, and ceremonies.
 Participants wear traditional attire and carry intricate statues and symbols representing biblical scenes.
 This traditional event commemorates the triumphal entry, passion, death, and resurrection of Jesus Christ.